 Tomoko was born and raised in Japan, but then moved to Canada for high school.
 Upon graduation, she moved to Minneapolis in the U.S. and went to college where she majored in Cultural Anthropology.
 Tomoko then worked in child education in Minneapolis, and is VERY excited to be in that field again.

 Christopher Colucci was born and raised in New York and attended Loyola University Chicago, where he studied History, Anthropology and Psychology.
-Chris has been living and teaching in Japan for seven years and moved to Tokyo from a rural town in Kyushu.
-Chris is a Level-1 CrossFit Trainer and a certified Nutrition Counselor through the American Association of Drugless Practitioners.
+He has been living and teaching in Japan for eight years and moved to Tokyo from a rural town in Kyushu.
+Chris is certified through the National Strength and Conditioning Association and the American Association of Drugless Practitioners as a Personal Trainer and Nutrition Counselor, respectively.
 Outside of his role as Athletic Director at KAIS, Chris enjoys studying foreign languages, reading nonfiction, and playing ice hockey.

 Laura MacDonaldHead of the STEP Program